 We met with Bossart to ask her about the latest trends in supply chain technology and where she sees future investments with the Amazon Industrial Innovation Fund.

-What are your goals for the Amazon Industrial Innovation Fund in 2024, and how is it evolving?
+What were your goals for the Amazon Industrial Innovation Fund in 2024, and how is the Fund evolving?

 What are some trends you expect to see across industrial technology investments this year?